coderpraveenji/My-First-Website/README.md

 # My-First-Website
-Ny first project in Html and Css
+Ny first project in Html and CSS